ASGAlex/flame_spatial_grid/doc/camera.md

 spatial grid framework will react to the camera's movement, and expand or shrink the active area on zoom events automatically.

-The second thing you should do is to call the `gameInitializationDone` function after `initializeSpatialGrid` and after adding all necessary game components into the game's components tree.
-This function initially calculates the active area according to window size and default zoom level.

 Here is example of setup: